-This is intended to help outline the general process of buying a small business or startup in New York, explaining the legal aspects of how a corporate attorney can assist in a business purchase transaction (it is not intended to be construed as legal advice for your particular situation).
+This is intended to help outline the general process of buying a small business or startup in New York, explaining the legal aspects of how a corporate attorney can assist in a business purchase transaction.
+It is not intended to be construed as legal advice for your particular situation.

 Your business acquisition attorney is not only your legal expert, but also will facilitate the business purchase process.
 Your business lawyer will coordinate the processes, interface with all the players, and move the business transaction along, culminating in a successful closing.
-As your legal expert, your business lawyer will conduct the legal due diligence, negotiate, draft and review the necessary legal documents, and should be intimately familiar with the legal intricacies aspects of your business purchase — keeping abreast of the facts and circumstances of the deal and advise you on any resulting legal consequences, and preparing the strategies to avoid legal problems.
+As your legal expert, your business lawyer will conduct the legal due diligence, negotiate, draft and review the necessary legal documents, and should be intimately familiar with the legal intricacies aspects of your business purchase — keeping abreast of the facts and circumstances of the deal, advising you on any resulting legal consequences, and preparing the strategies to avoid legal problems.

 1. Of course, the first step in buying a business is to find a business to buy.

-You can find businesses to buy in the classified section of most metropolitan newspapers, on those newspapers’ websites, in the Wall Street Journal, through your own networking efforts — whether in person or on the internet (like LinkedIn or Facebook), or through business brokers.
+You can find businesses to buy in the classified section of most metropolitan newspapers, on those newspapers’ websites, in the Wall Street Journal, through your own networking efforts — whether in person or on the internet (like LinkedIn or Facebook) or through business brokers.
 Corporate lawyers generally do not sell businesses unless they act as a broker or finder or happen to know a client or acquaintance who wants to sell a business.
 There are tons of businesses for sale — the question is whether acquiring the business makes economic sense (and is the right business for you).

 After you have identified the possible acquisition target, you (with the assistance of your corporate attorney) need to conduct due diligence on the business (investigate the business, its contracts, customers, financial reports, among other things) and determine what the business is worth and the terms of the purchase.
 These steps are not mutually exclusive, they are interdependent and occur simultaneously — as you find out facts about the business, these may reflect on the business terms of the deal.